peng8wang/L1-PCA-PAMe/README.md

-# Linear Convergence of Proximal Alternating Maximization Method with Extrapolation for L1-PCA
+# Linear Convergence of Proximal Alternating Minimization Method with Extrapolation for L1-PCA

 This folder contains the MATLAB source codes for the implementation of all the experiments in the paper